wbreeze/wind_and_water/_posts/2018-03-09-merging-structure.md

 Second, when you do get a conflict, resolve it as follows:

-- Checkout **their** version, `git checkout --theirs db/structure.sql`
-- Accept that change, `git add db/structure.sql`

-After you have finished the merge and committed the changes (`git commit`):

-- Reset the development database such that it matches the structure of **their** version, e.g. `rails db:reset`
+If your database migrations come *after* those you picked-up in the merge:
+- Abort the merge `git merge --abort`
+- Roll back your migrations, however many, `rails db:rollback`
+- Pull the changes a second time

+In either case,
-- Rerun the migrations from your branch, `rails db:migrate`
+- Run the migrations picked-up in the merge, `rails db:migrate`
 - Accept the newly generated schema, e.g. `git add db/structure.sql`
-- Make that new commit, `git commit`
+- Make that merge commit, `git commit`

 In this way, your database schema will always be wholly in agreement with the text wanted by the framework, because it is always and only ever generated